juristr/juristr.github.com/_posts/2014-11-26-learning-ng-testing-watch-expressions.md

 });
 ```

+Note that I'm injecting `$scope` which might make it appear like I'm using the $scope controller syntax.
+In reality it's for being able to register the `$watch`.
-The above is a simple demo, which, slightly modified, can be useful for reverting a user selection on a dropdown for instance, using `ng-change`.
+Also, the above is a simple demo, which, slightly modified, can be useful for reverting a user selection on a dropdown for instance, using `ng-change`.

 Anyway, if we want to the the above, we could write the following test scenario.